Big Island’s Best Whale Watching Tours: Your Ultimate Guide

 The most popular whale that people look for while on a whale watching tour in Hawaii is the humpback whales.
 This particular whale species is arguably native to Hawaii, although it does not live there year-round.
 Female humpback whales travel to the waters around Kona and Hilo in order to either mate with male humpback whales or give birth to their whale calves that were conceived the previous year.
 When these baby humpbacks are born, they swim around with their mothers in the warm, shallow, Hawaiian waters until they build up enough strength and blubber to survive the weeks-long journey back to Alaska!

-There is so much to see in addition to the seasonal humpback whales.
 If you want to discover all that the Big Island whale population has to offer and enjoy a fun and educational day out on the water, be sure to book your whale watching tour for your next visit!